Skip to main content

 API setup

-Custom Event in Automation
+Custom Events in Automations

-Once you add the Custom event to the Automation trigger, all other settings (Trigger filter, Split block, Personalization menu, etc.) will be populated with the information this event carries.
+Once you add the custom event to the Automation trigger, all other settings (Trigger filter, Split block, Personalization menu, etc.) will be populated with the information this event carries.

-Unsubscribing from Custom event
+Unsubscribing from Custom events

 Did this answer your question?